StartBootstrap/startbootstrap-clean-blog-jekyll/_posts/2022-11-10-stationarity.md

 ## Background

 Before we jump into looking if our time series are stationary or not.
-Firsly, we need to understand what it means and why it is important.
+Firstly, we need to understand what it means and why it is important.

 What does stationary time series mean?
 It simply means that its joint probability distribution is time-invariant.
 In a regression model, the ordinary least squares (OLS) estimators are not consistent for non-stationary series and the standard statistical